Which property of water allows it to help regulate temperature in... | Channels for Pearson+

 1

-Understand the concept of specific heat capacity: Specific heat capacity is the amount of heat energy required to raise the temperature of a substance by 1 degree Celsius.
-Water has a high specific heat capacity due to the hydrogen bonds between its molecules.
+Understand the concept of specific heat capacity: Specific heat capacity is the amount of heat energy required to raise the temperature of a substance by one degree Celsius.
+Water has a high specific heat capacity, meaning it can absorb and store large amounts of heat energy without a significant change in temperature.

-Recognize the importance of hydrogen bonds: Hydrogen bonds in water require significant energy to break.
-This means water can absorb or release large amounts of heat with only a small change in its temperature, making it an excellent temperature regulator.

 Watch next